akosiaris/myexpenses2hledger/doc/usage.md

 * A merged account JSON export file (A summary/total account was selected and the relevant box ticked)
 * A directory of single account JSON export files.
 Same as above but the box wasn't ticked.

+* Look at the options section for other parameters to define

 The output is invariably a ledger/hledger journal file.

 You can now check that everything is OK with the journal produced
 ```bash
 $ hledger -f <output> check